step-/find-n-run/usr/share/doc/findnrun/plugin.md

 On program start findnrun displays the tap-records of the first element of SOURCES.
 So declaring `SOURCES='FNRsc FNRstart'` would display the shell-completion plugin on program start.
 Declaring `SOURCES='FNRsc'` would disable the builtin FNRstart source. `SOURCES=MySourceOnly` would be a dedicated "MySourceOnly" application for a suitable MySourceOnly plugin.

 When `SOURCES` includes multiple elements, a status bar appears at the bottom of the main window.
 The status bar includes the current source's source-title.
 If the source-title value is null, findnrun displays the plugin's source-id value instead.
 Pressing F3 cycles the list view through the sources.
 Pressing Ctrl+_i_, for _i_=1,2,..,9 displays the _i_-th source directly.
-Source-titles can be translated by adding gettext data to file /usr/share/locale/<language>/LC_MESSAGES/findnrun-plugins.mo.

 The first column of the list view displays the tap-record icon-filename.
 If the icon-filename value is null, findnrun displays the source default icon set by `ICON_<icon-id>`.
 If also the default icon is null findnrun displays an empty cell.